markdeleon01/uppercaseband-reactjs-vite/README.md

 This project was bootstrapped with [Vite](https://www.npmjs.com/package/create-vite), and tested with [Vitest](https://vitest.dev/guide/).

+The live site can be found on:  https://uppercaseband-reactjs-vite.onrender.com

 ## Project setup

 1. Install NodeJS on your local machine